Evaluating Job Offers

 When accepting a position, express your enthusiasm and request that the offer be confirmed in writing.
 Establish a starting date, and be sure to discuss any prior commitments already on your calendar.
 Share your good news with those who helped you along the way.

 Once you have formally accepted an employment offer, you should withdraw your name from other searches and no longer apply to or interview for other positions.
 Previously scheduled interviews should be cancelled.
-Any student who continues to interview after formally accepting a job offer will be suspended from the Career Development Office’s employment programs.
+Any student who continues to interview after formally accepting a job offer will be suspended from the Center for Career Education’s employment programs.

 Accept a position only when you are truly ready to take the offer.
-Feel free to consult the CDO for guidance.
+Feel free to consult the CCE for guidance.

 Students who participate in Vassar’s on- and off-campus recruiting programs will be required to acknowledge the Code of Professional Behavior.